 Benefits already provided

 - Using aggregate Wi-Fi connection data, we have gained further understanding of patterns of movements across the network - not how specific individuals travel, but customers as a whole.
-We have identified the approximate time it takes to move through our stations and board trains at different times of the day.
-We have updated our Journey Planner to reflect this information so people have more accurate timings when they plan their journeys
+We have identified the approximate time it takes to move through our stations and board trains at different times of the day

 - Aggregate footfall information of how people move across the network can also help to improve our advertising business.
 It helps us to position and sell possible locations for future advertising opportunities and ensure we efficiently use our existing advertising assets.
 This means we can raise additional revenue to reinvest in the transport network.
 To do this, TfL shares aggregate data with our advertising partner, Global.
 Data shared with Global consists only of estimated numbers of people (eg walking past an advert at different times of the day), never of data related to individual journeys